tunaphish/blog/content/notes/inbox.md

 I think my next book should be on this topic instead because I'm always fucking DEAD by the time I get home. : )

+# overengineering
+finally getting to code again. it hasn't been the most glamourous tasks but I'm getting the job done. struggling through the population orchestrator I'm realizing that overengineering is the greater sin rather then underengineering. you have all these code paths that at the moment do anything and make everyday coding tasks harder as you try to wrap your head around what everything does. it trades making short term code changes a little harder everyday vs the hope that it will make a big change in the future a lot easier.

+as you gain in seniority you generally have an idea of where to make these choices, it's a necessary skill because when you don't make it correctly it's very painful.

+there was also the incident where I felt first hand why immutability was important. there was a piece of state being passed around that kep track of all the running network calls and so some slipped my notice because that state was being amended in other classes. not fun.

+# wedding woes
+rena is so excited for our wedding.
+I am as well... but not nearly as much as she is. today we got news that some multi million dollar company dropped fat stacks on our venue so we're being booted. nothing is going to change that fact.

+I'm okay but she's taking it pretty hard.

+It is both a blessing and a curse to feel things so deeply.

+# apex ledge ends
+spent hours and hours playing this god forsaken game. and for what.
+I yell. scream. have fun. in ways that I don't really do in my normal life.
+I don't get that kind hype and freedom from going to shows. or other real life events haaa. guess I really am just a gamer at heart. it's so hard to reconcile how much time I spend on the game versus all the other things I want to do in my life though.
+Even now I'm itching to get a few rounds in. it's just apex legends in general though that sucks me in like this.
+I replayed BoTW and started disco elysium and they just weren't pulling me in the same way. it was my thesis before about making a competitive shooter into a roguelite, two very gamey games that I absolutely love.